New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: OUTER-HALO CONSTRAINTS FROM CLUSTER SUBHALO TRUNCATION RADII

-\section{Outer-Halo Constraints from Cluster Subhalo Truncation Radii}
+Assessing whether known baryonic processes could generically yield $\gamma\gtrsim 2.5$ on kiloparsec scales in collisionless CDM---including DM spikes around supermassive black holes \citep{GondoloSilk1999} and ``mound'' configurations driven by black hole feedback \citep{Bertone2025}---they conclude that while these can steepen profiles on parsec scales, they do not produce ubiquitous kiloparsec-scale $\gamma\gtrsim 2.5$ slopes, as required.
+By contrast, SIDM models undergoing gravothermal core collapse appear to naturally generate post-collapse inner slopes $\gamma\sim 2.5$--3 in the densest environments \citep[e.g.,][]{Balberg2002,YangYu2021}.
+Taken together with \citet{Tokayer2024}, the GGSL discrepancy cannot be resolved by plausible rearrangements of mass in collisionless CDM and instead points to self-interactions in the dark sector \citep{Tokayer2024,Dutra2025}.

-\citet{Chiang2025} explore an orthogonal, outer-halo diagnostic of dark matter microphysics by exploiting the tidal truncation radii of galaxy-scale subhalos in massive clusters inferred from high-fidelity strong+weak lensing mass models.
-The key result is that the \emph{observed} spatial extents of subhalos in eight clusters are statistically fully consistent with expectations for collisionless CDM, while being in strong tension with the compact truncation radii predicted in the strongly collisional SIDM regime required to drive gravothermal core collapse in cluster subhalos \citep[e.g.][]{Dutra2025,Tokayer2024}.
+\section{OUTER-HALO CONSTRAINTS FROM CLUSTER SUBHALO TRUNCATION RADII}

-The analysis proceeds in three stages.
-First, \citet{Chiang2025} analyze \Lenstool-optimized the parametric lens models for a sample of eight well-studied clusters (Abell 2218, 383, 963, 209, 2390 and the sub-sample introduced in \sref{sec:obs_cluster}), constructed in accord to \sref{sec:lens_models}.
-The total mass distribution of each cluster is decomposed into cluster-scale halos plus smaller-scale subhalos that host spectroscopically confirmed cluster member galaxies, all modeled as dual pseudo-isothermal (dPIE) profiles.
-Empirical luminosity-based scaling relations that tie velocity dispersion, core radius, and truncation radius across the subhalo population are re-optimized for each cluster, so that the lensing-inferred dPIE truncation radius, \(r_{t,{\rm dPIE}}\), can be used as a directly measured proxy for the subhalo tidal extent.
+If what is required are core-collapsed SIDM subhalos to account for the inner regions, then it is worth examining if the outskirts of these same subhalos are consistent with this altered nature of DM. \citet{Chiang2026a} exploit an orthogonal outer halo diagnostic by using the tidal truncation radii of galaxy-scale subhalos inferred from high-fidelity strong+weak-lensing mass models.
+The key result is that the subhalo spatial extents in eight clusters (A2218, 383, 963, 209, and 2390 and the sample introduced in \sref{sec:obs_cluster}) are statistically consistent with collisionless CDM but are in strong tension with the compact truncation radii expected in the strongly collisional SIDM regime required to drive gravothermal core collapse in cluster subhalos \citep[e.g.,][]{Dutra2025,Tokayer2024}.

-Second, \citet{Chiang2025} derive ensemble-level predictions for CDM subhalo truncation radii.
-Analytically, the tidal radius \(r_{t,i}^{\rm CDM}\) of subhalo \(i\) is obtained by equating the mean enclosed density of the subhalo at some fraction \(\epsilon_i r_{t,i}^{\rm CDM}\) to the mean density of the host cluster at the subhalo pericenter radius \(r_{{\rm per},i}\), following the classical density-matching criterion of \citet{Ghigna1998} and \citet{TaylorBabul2001}:
+Their analysis uses \Lenstool-optimized parametric models for eight clusters, decomposing each cluster into cluster-scale halos plus galaxy-scale subhalos hosting spectroscopically confirmed members.
+The subhalos are modeled as dPIE profiles, with the lensing-inferred dPIE truncation radius $r_{t,{\rm dPIE}}$ providing a directly measured proxy for the subhalo tidal extent.